 Generally not unless the student grants consent for the release of the information.
 Kenyon’s counselors and health care professionals follow the requirements of state and federal laws with regard to the confidentiality of protected health information, and maintaining that confidentiality is important for purposes of the student’s trust.
-Students utilize the Health and Counseling Centers to confront their issues and concerns, knowing that counselors and health care professionals respect their privacy and confidentiality.
-If a student becomes a danger to himself/herself or another person, the Student Affairs staff will notify parents and/or guardians of a tax-dependent student, as explained under Parent Notification.
+Students utilize the Health and Counseling Center to confront their issues and concerns, knowing that counselors and health care professionals respect their privacy and confidentiality.
+If a student becomes a danger to himself/herself or another person, the student affairs staff will notify parents and/or guardians of a tax-dependent student, as explained under Parent Notification.

 Will parents be informed if a student has disciplinary action taken against them?